Nuptial gift: Occurrence

 Nuptial gifts are common in insects and other invertebrates, such as butterflies, fruit flies and katydids.
-They are less common in spiders, though the spider species Pisaura mirabilis is known for nuptial gift giving.
-However, this may in part be due to an experimental bias due to the ease of rearing it for experiments.
-Other taxa may commonly exhibit gift-giving behavior.
-Thus, more research is required to evaluate the scope of nuptial gifts in arachnid taxa.
-In many species of insects, birds and mammals, males acquire and donate food to females either before, during, or after copulation (termed mate provisioning, courtship feeding, nuptial gift giving, or meat-for-sex).
-Males may relinquish body parts, produce glandular secretions, or share prey or other food to gain fitness benefits via natural and sexual selection.
+They seem less common in spiders, though the spider species Pisaura mirabilis is known for nuptial gift giving.
+However, this may reflect experimental bias due to the ease of rearing this species in the laboratory, so more research is required to evaluate the scope of nuptial gifts among arachnids.

-Courtship feeding is particularly common among many bird species.
+Courtship feeding is particularly common in bird species.

 Role reversal

-Species in which the male presents the nuptial gift to the female are more commonly documented in the literature, however, the reverse does occur.
+Species in which the male presents the nuptial gift to the female are more common, but the reverse does occur.
 Female Zeus bugs, Phoreticovelia disparata, present the male with a food item before copulation.
-After the food item is presented to the male, he will ride on the back of the female in a small hallow.
-As he rides on her back she secretes a wax from a gland on the back of her head.
-The male will ride on the back of the female for up to a week, eating the wax feed she secretes; she is able to secrete this wax until the male decides to leave.
-Once the sperm is finally deposited, it will allow the female to lay fertile eggs for up to two weeks.
-At first, it appeared that there were no obvious advantages to the female in this scenario, but upon closer inspection scientists believe that by allowing the male to remain, it is energetically efficient for the female.
-This is because she does not have to fight off the male, or any other male that attempts to copulate with her, she is guaranteed the ability to reproduce, it also greatly reduces the risk of harming herself in combat.
+The male will then ride in a small depression on the back of the female, as she secretes wax from a gland on the back of her head, which he eats for up to a week.
+After the sperm is deposited and the male leaves, the female can lay fertile eggs for up to two weeks.
+Although it is difficult to see any advantages to the female in this scenario, some scientists believe that allowing one male to remain deters other males from violent attempts to copulate with her.

 Vertebrates

 Great grey shrike

 The male great grey shrike, a raptor-like passerine bird, gives prey (rodents, birds, lizards, or large insects) to females immediately before copulation.
 Shrikes are well known for impaling prey on thorns and sharp sprigs.
-Great grey shrike females select a mate according to the size of prey impaled, with larders thus serving as an extended phenotype of a male.
-If the amount of food stored by the males can drive female mate choice, food provided by males before copulation may also influence the female's decision to copulate.
-This applies both to the male's own partner and to other females.
+Great grey shrike females select a mate according to the amount of prey impaled, with larders thus serving as an extended phenotype of the males.
+A large larder may make a mate more attractive as a regular mate and for occasional copulation with other females.